Getting diagnosed

 You have a number of tests to check for breast cancer.
 This includes a breast examination, a mammogram, a biopsy and scans.

-A biopsy means having a sample of breast tissue taken to look at under the microscope.
+A biopsy is when the doctor takes a sample of breast tissue to look at under the microscope.
 There are different types of breast biopsy.
 The most common type is a needle biopsy.

 Find out about breast cancer, including symptoms, diagnosis, treatment, survival, and how to cope with the effects on your life and relationships.